aparna66610/aparna66610/README.md

 ## Hi there 👋
 HCI & responsible-AI researcher.
 AI product and GTM builder.
-Two ends of one question — how technology affects people, and how to make it land.
+Two ends of one question: how technology affects people, and how to make it land.

-I don't think you can build responsible technology without understanding its effects — and I don't think research matters if it never reaches anyone.
+I don't think you can build responsible technology without understanding its effects, and I don't think research matters if it never reaches anyone.
 The research makes me a better builder.
 The building keeps my research honest.

 Education
 M.S.
 Engineering Management- USC, Dec 2025